creativewild/phpbbcodeparser/README.md

 interface.
 Also, using new classnames, the PhpBbcodeParser MUST be extended in order to be able to parse the new tag for the classname, implementing the function with signature `public void parse<classname>(<classname> $node);`.
+If it doesn't, the PhpBbcodeParser will parse the node as if it was a vanilla tag with no attributes, using the `parseDefaultNode()` method.

 Forbidden nodes will stay as-is as text in the user input, without any formatting.
 In case the user chooses to use such tags, they will be in the html as well as